sintefmath/tinia/tutorials/tutorial2/tutorial2.md

 simple matter of adding it to the VerticalLayout
 \snippet Tutorial2_Job.hpp add

-And at last we set our layout as the GUI to the model.
-Notice how the second argument is `tinia::model::gui::ALL` which indicates that the GUI could be used for all types of devices (desktops, mobile devices, tablets):
+Finally we set our layout as the GUI to the model.
+Notice how the second argument is `tinia::model::gui::ALL` which indicates that the GUI can be used for all types of devices (desktops, mobile devices, tablets):
 \snippet Tutorial2_Job.hpp setgui